Printer Friendly

 Patient teaching

-• Tell patient to take drug on empty stomach and to chew tablets without crushing or breaking.
+• Tell patient to take drug on empty stomach.

 • Advise patient using buffered powder to mix it with water, not juice, and to let powder dissolve for several minutes before taking.